sekika/swrcfit-cgi/README.md

 ### Getting permission

-You can set up SWRC Fit web interface anywhere if the access is restricted to certain group of people by access control, and proper credit is clearly indicated.
+You can set up SWRC Fit web interface anywhere if the access is restricted to a certain group of people by access control, and proper credit is clearly indicated.

 To set up alternative site on servers where anyone can access, please get permission